Science and Engineering Excellence

 Our School of Natural and Environmental Sciences will be home to Agriculture, Biology, Chemistry, Earth Science, Environmental Sciences, Food, and Marine Sciences.
 Professor Rob Edwards will head the new School.

 Our School of Mathematics and Statistics will expand to include the growing subject area of Physics at the University.
-The new School of Mathematics, Statistics and Physics will be led by Professor Andrew Wilmott.
+The new School of Mathematics, Statistics and Physics will be led by Professor Andrew Willmott.

 The fifth unit for our Faculty will be Newcastle University Singapore.